-After one of the worst bush fire seasons in living memory, it’s easy to forget that last winter there were snowfalls across parts of Australia that don’t see snow from one year to the next.
+After one of the worst bush fire seasons in living memory, it’s easy to forget that the previous winter there were snowfalls across parts of Australia that rarely see snow from one year to the next.

-This piece was originally published last August, but Dean Sewell’s beautiful photographic work is always worth revisiting.
+This piece was originally published last August in 2019, but Dean Sewell’s beautiful photographic work is always worth revisiting.
+Particularly now, with a polar outbreak expected to once again dump snow across NSW, including parts of the Blue Mountains.

 Better known for its strikingly beautiful desert landscapes and the harsh heat of the inland, it has been snowing in parts of Australia that haven’t seen snow in decades.